ProgrammerKR/touch_effect.kr/README.md

-# touch_effect.kr
+# Touch Effect

+## Description
-Touch Effect is a JavaScript library for creating interactive touch-based visual effects.
-It provides an easy way to add engaging touch animations to your web projects, enhancing user interaction and visual appeal.
+Touch Effect is a JavaScript library designed to add dynamic touch-based visual effects to your web applications.
+With minimal setup, you can integrate engaging touch animations that enhance user experience.

+## Features
+- Smooth touch animations
+- Customizable effect parameters
+- Easy integration with existing projects
+- Lightweight and efficient

+# Happy Coding 😊.